Michael-Lusk-2023/niklaus-von-fluee/README.md

 - outline biographical information about Niklaus von Flüe;
 - an English translation of Niklaus von Flüe's well-known prayer;
 - a gallery providing impressions of relevant cultural artefacts in the region of Sachseln, Switzerland; and
-- a contact form for requesting information and resources about relevant guided tours and pilgims' ways.
+- a contact form for requesting information and resources about relevant guided tours and pilgim ways.

-It is planned further to develop the website to integrate into its content promotion of an existing commercial guided tour operator as well as each of the organizations which administer access to relevant heritage places.
-At the following development stage, it is planned to make the website multilingual.
-In a later development stage, the website may be extended to support readers by further including a literature list and releted resources.
+In a second development stage it is planned to integrate into the website content promotion of an existing commercial guided tour operator as well as each of the organizations which administer access to relevant heritage places.
+In a third development stage, it is planned to make the website multilingual.
+In a fourth development stage, the website may be extended to support readers by further including a literature list and releted resources.

 *Niklaus von Flüe* will serve tourists and pilgrims by providing a central hub for accessing essential information and practical resources.
-It additionally will benefit an established tour operater as well as relevant foundations, churches, and museums, in each case by informing prospects concerning their respective services.
+It additionally will benefit an established tour operater as well as relevant foundations, churches, and museums, in each case by informing potential customers concerning their respective services.

 ![Responsive Mockup](media/niklaus-von-fluee-mockup.webp)

 ## Features

-This section describes features presently implemented in *Niklaus von Flüe* and outlines planned features which remain to be implemented.

 ### Existing Features